CsabaDu/CsabaDu.DynamicTestData/README.md

 While *CsabaDu.DynamicTestData* offers intuitive, ready-to-use components for dynamic test data generation, its true strength lies in its **extensibility**.

-This section presents native code examples that demonstrate advanced usage patterns—**without relying on any external dependencies** (besides the target test framework itself).
+This section presents native code examples that demonstrate advanced usage patternsâ€”**without relying on any external dependencies** (besides the target test framework itself).
 These examples are designed to help you understand and apply the core concepts directly, using only the built-in capabilities of the framework.

 For test-framework-specific advanced implementations, refer to the [Sample Code Library](https://github.com/CsabaDu/CsabaDu.DynamicTestData.SampleCodes).
-You’ll find:
+Youâ€™ll find:
 - **Ready-to-use extensions** for MSTest, NUnit, xUnit, and xUnit.v3
 - **Intuitive sample implementations**
 - **Flexible abstractions** that support custom types, reusable data holders, and framework-specific enhancements